coxmediagroup/Tic-Tac-Toe/README.md

 evaluating this product would want, and I thought it may be helpful to add difficulty modifiers.
 What could a difficulty modifier be, though?

-Different spans/board sizes was the msot obvious, where the computer could simply do tree/table lookups, whereas the human would have to scheme given the rulesets of the board.
+Different spans/board sizes was the most obvious, where the computer could simply do tree/table lookups, whereas the human would have to scheme given the rulesets of the board.
 Maybe you could have a 10 width board but only need 4 slots (connect 4).
 Some of these could not be